alyssaruth/crossnumber-solver/README.md

 ### No hard-coding!

-To make the solver as authentic as possible, I am avoiding hardcoding answers wherever possible - even when it might be tempting for performance reasons.
+To make the solver as authentic as I can, I am avoiding hardcoding answers wherever possible - even when it might be tempting for performance reasons.

 For example, consider this clue from [Crossnumber 2](https://chalkdustmagazine.com/regulars/crossnumber/100-prize-crossnumber-issue-02/):